 Strawberries are out, blueberries are in.
 Leafy greens are out, rosy red tomatoes are in!

 If you love to keep a few edibles around for a good summer salad (or if you’ve just got a nice herb garden on the patio) then make sure you adjust your menu for the summer months.

-All those delicate springtime vegetables bolt in the heat, which means they’ll be busily producing seeds while you’re trying to get them to grow.
-Don’t waste your energy – leave the peas, lettuces and radishes for next spring and cultivate heat-loving veggies, instead.
+All those delicate springtime vegetables bolt in the heat, which means they’ll be busily producing seeds for next year.
+Don’t waste your energy trying to keep them producing – leave the peas, lettuces and radishes for next spring and cultivate heat-loving veggies, instead.

 Tomatoes, zucchini, sweet potato and eggplant are just a few of the sun-lovers.
 Hardy greens like chard, or cruciferous ones like broccoli do well in heat, too.
 There are plenty of summer treats to enjoy, so align your gardening with the season and your job will be much easier and more enjoyable.

 Spring blooming plants will be setting their seeds for next year right about now, so don’t thwart next year’s bloom by trimming them now.
 You can shape hedges if you must (better yet, enjoy the naturalistic look), but avoid any that bloom in spring.

 You can deadhead spent annuals and perennials to encourage secondary blooms, and while you’re at it, save seeds for next year’s garden.

 Think ahead to fall by cutting back any fall perennials you may have.
 This will encourage abundant blooms later.